 But before you leave, it’s worth checking that your vehicle is safe and will protect you and your loved ones.
 We’ve put together a checklist for you to use to make sure that this staycation doesn’t turn into a holiday nightmare.

-- Lights - Enlist the assistance of another person for this one.
-Check the sidelights, dipped beams, main beams, fog, brake, reverse and hazard lights are working.
-Don't forget about the right and left indicators for the front and back.
+Enlist the assistance of another person for this one.
+Check that the sidelights, dipped beams, main beams, fog, brake, reverse and hazard lights are working.
+Don’t forget about the right and left indicators for the front and back.

-- Breakdown Cover - Don’t let your holiday be ruined by a flat battery or a puncture and that’s before you leave the house.
-Breakdown cover gives you peace of mind should the unexpected happen.
+Don’t let your roadtrip be ruined by a flat battery or a puncture.
+And that’s before you leave the house.
+Breakdown Cover gives you peace of mind should the unexpected happen.
 Make sure you save the Breakdown Helpline on your phone ahead of your journey.
-What if you are not covered?
-Then give us a call and we can offer a great deal on Breakdown Cover - call 0800 581 103.

-- Licence and Insurance Documents - Make sure you have your driver's license and insurance documents with you.
+Make sure you have your driver’s licence and insurance documents with you.
 If you need car insurance, get a quote here.

-- Mobile Phone Charger and Power Bank - Most cars now have USB ports that allow you to connect and charge your phone from the dashboard.
-It may also be worth having a portable power bank to carry, just in case.
+Most cars now have USB ports that allow you to connect and charge your phone from the dashboard.
+It may also be worth having a portable power bank to carry around, just in case.

-- Road trip munchies - keep water and some snacks in your car.
+Keep water and some snacks in your car ready for a long road trip.
 The last thing you want is to be stuck in traffic, gasping for something to eat or drink.
 And no road trip is complete without some hard boiled sweets (red ones are our favourites).